-- Generating energy from secondary raw materials and waste
+- Generating energy from secondary raw materials & Waste

-- Street cleaning, maintenance, and winter road services
+- Street cleaning, Maintenance & Winter road services

-- Decontamination of old sites and soil treatment
+- Decontamination of old sites & Soil treatment

-- Flue-gas scrubbing and air extraction/air pollution control
+- Flue-gas scrubbing & Air extraction, air pollution control

 - Recycling services

-- Education, research, and technology transfer in the recycling sector
+- Education, Research & Technology transfer for recycling sector